amitshekhariitbhu/Android-Debug-Database/README.md

 * Support by clicking the :star: button on the upper right of this page. :v:

 ### TODO
-* Edit data directly from your browser
+* Edit shared preferences directly from your browser, at present, it is supported for database through query.
 * And of course many many features and bug fixes

 ### Contact - Let's become friend